 Florida Classic Car Insurance Requirements

 A classic car still has to meet Florida's insurance minimums, but a standard policy is the wrong tool for it.
-Here's what Florida requires, how classic car policies differ (agreed value, usage limits), and who qualifies.
+This guide covers what Florida requires, how classic car policies differ (agreed value, usage limits), and who qualifies.

 Eddie Ezekiel